 REST

 REST is an architectural style for API design that is defined by six constraints.
-These constraints were first documented in Roy Fielding’s dissertation “Architectural Styles and the Design of Network-based Architectures”.
-The acronym REST stands for REpresentational State Transfer, which is foundational to this design architecture, the sharing of resources, or rather representations of those resources, across systems.
+These constraints, or design principles, were first documented in Roy Fielding’s dissertation “Architectural Styles and the Design of Network-based Architectures”.
+The acronym REST stands for REpresentational State Transfer.

 REST Constraints